sowjanyareddy1/python_projects/README.md

 Add a feature where if they want to choose alucky person.
 If yes re split the bill and calculate the bill excluding one person.
 Display the bill amount.

+# Simple chat bot
+this chat bot takes the input and greets the user
+By using reminders of 3,5 and 7 determines your age asks you question lets you to answer